handsomecodemonkey/augmented-basketball-association/README.md

 It is called the Augmented Basketball Association or ABA because it is inspired by the science fiction setting of the [Cellarius Universe](https://cellarius.network/) where basketball players have augmented themselves in order to improve their performance.

 Players are fictional characters that basketball team owners can draft based on their stats.
-People playing would own a team and try to draft the best team.
+People playing would own a team and try to draft the best team; you can also have DAOs instead of individuals own/manage the team.

-The idea would be this is a game similar to a basketball league simulator where players have stats and the games are played/simulated.
+This is basically a blockchain game similar to a basketball league simulator, but the players and their teams are on the blockchain.
+I plan on continuing this in the future and turning the players into NFTs (Non-Fungible tokens).

 Features:
 - A Commisioner who creates the players